 3. Cachena da Peneda Gerês – originally bred in the Vila Real District, an agriculturally poor district in the extreme north of Portugal, the Cachena can also be found in Galicia.
 Cachena and Barrosã are sometimes considered variants of the same race, though Cachena are considerably smaller and known for their insanely delicious meat.

 4. Carnalentejana – golden red with long horns, the Alentejana cattle breed is found in the southern region of Alentejo.
 This is the largest and most renowned of the Portuguese DOPs boasting of 129 producers scattered across the southern region of Alentejo.
 If you’re looking for an easy a great Portuguese meat to procure just about anywhere in Portugal, this is it.

 5. Charneca – Charneca beef is produced in a large area in southern Portugal, north of Beja and south of Castelo Branco.
-Interestingly, the designated breed of cattle is called Preta (the black breed), which cannot travel more than 8 hours from the farm to the slaughterhouse to prevent undo stress.
-Then, the animals must rest for 12 hours in special area that’s well ventilated with clean water to allow a gentle transition onto their next stage of existence.
-Hopefully they enjoy a fabulous last supper as well!
+Interestingly, the designated breed of cattle is called Preta (the black breed), which cannot travel more than 8 hours from the farm to the slaughterhouse to prevent undue stress.
+Then, the animals must rest for 12 hours in a special area that’s well ventilated with clean water to allow a gentle transition onto their next stage of existence.
+Hopefully, they enjoy a fabulous last supper as well!

 6. Bravo do Ribatejo – Bravo do Ribatejo beef is produced in a widely fragmented area consisting of three parts – a large one in southern Portugal, another small one on the eastern border with Spain and a tiny one just northwest of Coimbra.
 The meat is from the purebred cattle of the Brava de Lide breed, which grazes freely off the land.